+Active substance users or people who face other social barriers do better when they have housing, as being without stable shelter creates increased stress.
+That said, the homeless are difficult to house: they require housing that offers shelter and security, while being sturdy and indestructible, and at an affordable cost.
 Steel containers can’t be broken, and they can be power washed and spray painted when someone moves out.
-Tiny Town container homes are functional, have low maintenance costs, and offer other efficiencies.
+A Tiny Town of container homes is functional, has low maintenance costs, and the scalability allows for efficiencies.
 Furthermore, containers can be moved when needed.
-A 10-unit Tiny Town can be built with services running underneath and down the middle.
-Furthermore, an 11th container can function as an office and kitchen for support workers, creating a simple and practical community support system.
+A 10-unit Tiny Town would be built with services running underneath and down the middle.
+Furthermore, an 11th container can function as an office and kitchen for support workers, creating a simple and practical system.

-Existing social supports are challenged by the rapidly increasing numbers of homeless individuals.
-Current housing proposals with capital costs of $200-$300,000 per unit are outside the financial capacity of government funding.
-What is required is a shelter unit that is designed to fulfill all the needs of the homeless while lowering the cost per unit.
-Pi Manufacturing’s prototype for a Tiny Town is made up of container homes which can be placed side by side on an angle so that each unit has a window, and can be built economically for about $50,000 CAD per unit (municipal servicing included).
-With this cost, income derived from social support programs (Ontario Works or Ontario Disability Support Program) can carry the capital and operating costs of the housing solution.
-A government organization, charity, or not for profit can build a Tiny Town and service it within social support housing allowances.
+Existing social supports are challenged by rapidly increasing numbers of homeless individuals.
+Current housing proposals with a capital costs of $200-$300,000 per unit are outside the financial capacity of our government.
+What is required is a specific shelter unit that is designed to fulfil all the needs of the homeless while maintaining a budget of $50-$70,000 per unit.
+To face housing affordability, the cost per unit must be lowered.
+Container homes can provide that solution.
+Pi Manufacturing’s prototype for a Tiny Town is made up of container homes which can be placed side by side on an angle so that each unit has a window, and can be built economically for about $50,000 CAD per unit (municipal servicing included) as opposed to units through status-quo development which cost about $300,000 CAD per unit.
+With this cost, Ontario Disability Support Program (ODSP) payments can carry the capital and operating costs of the housing solution.
+A government organization, charity, or not for profit can own the Tiny Town and service it financially within the allowance of ODSP.